FunnelKit Automations perfectly integrates with WooCommerce and works like a charm. You'll see the WooCommerce as an option in the events:

 Here's a bunch of order-specific rules you can choose from.

-The exact item, category, tags used, item count, type, price, and item stock size.
 You can add action based on the condition(s) met.

 These are customer-specific rules that you can choose from to create your automation.